cnabio/cnab-spec/101-bundle-json.md

       - path: The fully qualified path to a file that will be created

 Parameter names (the keys in `parameters`) ought to conform to the [Open Group Base Specification Issue 6, Section 8.1, paragraph 4](http://pubs.opengroup.org/onlinepubs/000095399/basedefs/xbd_chap08.html) definition of environment variable names with one exception: parameter names MAY begin with a digit (approximately `[A-Z0-9_]+`).

+Evaluation of the validation keywords should conform to the applicable sections of [Section 6 of the JSONSchema specification](https://tools.ietf.org/html/draft-handrews-json-schema-validation-01#section-6).

+Some validation terms have aliased keywords for backward compatibility with ARM template validators.
+A CNAB runtime SHOULD implement all aliases.
+A CNAB builder SHOULD NOT prefer the aliases over the regular names.
+In this way, aliases will be phased out.
+The present syntax is based on a subset of JSONSchema's validators.

 > The term _parameters_ indicates the present specification of what can be provided to a bundle.
 The term _values_ is frequently used to indicate the user-supplied values which are tested against the parameter definitions.